shpml/fundamentals/03_chapter/02_lesson.md

 * **Equality** (`===`) : This operator will accept any two types of data as input, and (just like the Comparison operators) will also evaluate to a boolean value.
 It will only evaluate `true` if both sides are completely identical in data type and value.
 <br><u>For example</u>: <code>5 === 5</code> will evaluate to `true`, while <code>5 === '5'</code> will evaluate to `false`.

 * **Inequality** (`!==`) : This operator will also accept any two types of data as input and evaluate to a boolean value.
-It is essentially the reverse of the Equality operator — comparing two values to check that both the data type and value are *not* the same.
+It is essentially the reverse of the Equality operator — it compares two values to check that both the data type and value are *not* the same.
 <br><u>For example</u>: <code>5 !== 5</code> will evaluate to `false`, while <code>5 !== '5'</code> will evaluate to `true`.

 * **Logical Operators** (`!`, `||`, <code>&&</code>): These operators both take and give back boolean values.